by Sandy Garland, with much help from Declan Hill, chair of the project

 “Our goal is to breathe new life into the strip of green land that runs along Bronson Avenue.
 We do this project to protect our community from the sound, sight and fumes of the traffic and also to make sure our neighbourhood becomes ever more beautiful, the birds and animals are protected and the history of our area is not paved over.
 We are group of over 70 Old Ottawa South residents, to date we have planted over 100 trees in the area with kind support from Tundra DVD store, Old Ottawa South Grocery Store and the Ottawa South Community Association.”
 [Declan Hill, OSCAR, July 2011]

-Almost every year since, residents have rallied to fill the area with trees of all kinds, from crabapples to spruces, from locusts to the progeny of a 140-year-old historically significant silver maple (see The Tree That Made Canada Is Coming To Old Ottawa South).
+Almost every year since, residents have rallied to fill the area with trees of all kinds, from crabapples to spruces, from locusts to the progeny of a 140-year-old historically significant silver maple (see Neighbourhood grows trees from the seeds of Canada’s history).

 The project has hit some barriers.
 In March 2013, the city held up a grant to pay for that year’s trees (see City stalls tree-planting project).
 And plans for “reconstruction of Bronson Avenue threatened the whole project (Update on Bronson tree planting).
 On the ground, several unwanted plants – notably Dog-strangling Vine and Buckthorn – have invaded the area to some extent.